Zeyt8/CUDA-Hash-Table/README.md

 ## Performance

 It is expected for it to be much faster than the CPU.
 Surprinzingly using atomicCSA doesn't seem to slow it down that much.
 I think that happens because the operation does something hardware wise.
-If I were to use a classic mutex, it would be much slower, as most of the inserting and getting would be under that mutex so most of it wouldn't actually be multithreaded.
+If I were to use a classic mutex, it would be much slower, as most of the inserting and getting would be under that mutex so most of it wouldn't actually be parallel.

 Using the load_factor for reshaping seems to improve the performance imensely.
 With a load_factor of 1, the tests take up to 10 times longer.
 I think that happens because it reduces the number of collisions.